vgough/encfs/DESIGN.md

 Utility
 -------

-   In addition to the "encfs" main program, a utility "encfsctl" has been provided which can perform some operations on encfs filesystems.
+   In addition to the `encfs` main program, a utility `encfsctl` has been provided which can perform some operations on encfs filesystems.
 Encfsctl can display information about the filesystem for the curious (the encryption algorithm used, key length, block size), and more importantly it can also